 🥰Why you are going to adore the ever-loving heck outta this recipe

-✊Vegan AF: Unlike some store-bought (cough garbage, cough) curry pastes that contain fish or shrimp paste, this recipe is completely plant-based.
+✊Vegan AF: Unlike some store-bought (cough garbage, cough) curry pastes that contain fish or shrimp paste, this recipe is completely plant-based (as are my red curry paste, and bumbu bali!).
 The time is running out folks.
 If our species doesn’t adopt a non-violent way of life, and a sense of stewardship for the planet, there will be nothing left for our grandkids to frolic in.
 Go vegan!

 🌿 Simple and Healthy Ingredients: Gluten-free and made from wholesome ingredients, and without preservatives Or refined sugar, it's a nourishing addition to your meals.